-- Access Point (AP) can hear all stations, but they can't necessarily hear all of them - That means they can't always detect a collision - 802.11 has 'Distributed Coordination Function (DCF)' that implements CSMA/CA, i.e. Collision Avoidance even with hidden stations - Next slide illustrates what happens when station A wants to send a message to station B ...
+- Access Point (AP) can hear all stations, but they can't necessarily hear each other - That means they can't always detect a collision - 802.11 has 'Distributed Coordination Function (DCF)' that implements CSMA/CA, i.e. Collision Avoidance, even with hidden stations - Next slide illustrates what happens when station A wants to send a message to station B.